ninezerozeronine/groundtruths/_posts/2017-01-07-winter-blend.md

 tags: [business]
 ---

-The first Ground Truth I recorded!
-(But not the first I saw - this was the first time I'd seen one and taken a picture)
+The first find I recorded!
+(But not the first I saw - this was the first time I'd taken a picture)

 Looks like a thank you note to a customer who was sampling some teas.